silverphysicianclip/FaceBook-Reporting-Bot/README.md

 • Other legitimate policy violations
 Can a Reporting Bot Guarantee an Account Ban? ❌
 <p>
-No legitimate reporting tool can guarantee that a Facebook account, page, or post will be removed.
+legitimate reporting tool can guarantee that a Facebook account, page, or post will be removed.
 Submitting multiple reports does not automatically establish that a violation occurred, and Facebook ultimately determines whether enforcement action is appropriate.
 </p>
 How Can I Get the Tool or Submit a Report? 📩
 <p>